The European Antitrust Review 2015 • Section 4: Country chapters

 Collective dominant position

 Article L.420-2(1) FCC applies to the conduct of undertakings acting alone or as a group.
-French case law applies the concept of collective dominance in step with European Commission practice.
+French case law applies the concept of collective dominance in line with European Commission practice.

 Under French law, as in EU law, it is not in itself illegal for an undertaking to be in a dominant position.
 However, dominant undertakings have a special responsibility not to allow their conduct to impair genuine undistorted competition on the market.
 This means that dominant undertakings can be prohibited from engaging in behaviour that would be acceptable for smaller rivals.